-When the child is just getting started, there are some things parents can do regarding educating their little one on basics of dressing:
+When your child is just getting started, there are some things you can do regarding educating your little one on basics of dressing:

-• Give a limited choice of clothing, so the child does not get confused about what to wear
+- Give a limited choice of clothing, so your child does not get confused about what to wear

-• It is a good idea to name each piece of clothing and where they go, for example - socks for feet, pants for the lower body and the like.
+- It is a good idea to name each piece of clothing and where your child goes, for example - socks for feet, pants for the lower body and the like.

-• Avoid pants and other garments with difficult hooks and buttons, especially if the child has just learnt or is learning to use the toilet.
+- Avoid pants and other garments with difficult hooks and buttons, especially if your child has just learnt or is learning to use the toilet.

-As kids learn to dress, here are the skills they will master:
+As kids learn to dress, here are the skills your child will master: